JotaP07/ThreeJsPortfolio/README.md

 ## Resources

 Some images and links for the 3D Avatar Generation and 3D Desktop Computer were sourced from [Adrian Hajdin](https://github.com/adrianhajdin).

+# Important !
+- in some Browsers e.g OperaGxthe the site doesn't work :(